box/developer.box.com/guides/authentication/user-types/service-account.md

 </ImageFrame>

-The numbers surrounded by underscores are also unique to the application and are called a Service ID.
-To locate a Service ID  in the [Developer Console][dc], click on the tile for an application and look at the URL.
-For example, `https://example.app.box.com/developers/console/app/567302`.
-As you can see, this application corresponds to the Service Account provided in the example above.

-If someone attempts to make API calls using a Service Account access token before the application is authorized in the Admin Console they will receive an error message:
+If someone attempts to make API calls using a Service Account Access Token before the application is authorized in the Admin Console they will receive an error message:
 `"error":"unauthorized_client"`